British Gymnastics Privacy Notice – Membership

 We have a legal obligation to ensure that our members who are over 16 and work or volunteer with children and/or adults at risk have competed a criminal record check and ensure they are suitable to do so.
 The Safeguarding Vulnerable Groups Act 2006 or Safeguarding Vulnerable Groups (Northern Ireland) Order 2007 provides the legal framework for preventing people who are deemed unsuitable to work with children and/or adults at risk from gaining access to them through their work or voluntary activities.
 The Act, amended by the Protection of Freedoms Act 2012, provides the legal definition of regulated activity with children and adults (i.e. work that a person who has been barred must not do).
 Our Use of Criminal Records Checks Policy outlines the specific roles where a check is required as a condition of membership.

 We will receive confirmation that the check is clear and will be provided with the disclosure number and date of issue.
 If the disclosure is not clear, we will ask you to provide a copy of your disclosure certificate and we will assess the risk that you may pose to others and whether your club needs to implement any specific controls to minimise any risk.
-This can require us to contact other agencies to obtain further information such as probation services, which we will only do so with your consent.
-We may also need to disclose information to your registered club where we believe that is a substantial public interest in keeping our other members safe.
+This can require us to contact other agencies to obtain further information such as probation services, which we will only do with your consent.
+We may also need to disclose information to your registered club.
 You will be consulted as part of any assessment and will be fully informed prior to any information being disclosed to your club.
 Any criminal records information and other information obtained in connection with an assessment of the disclosed content will be deleted within six months of the date of the check unless the assessment and decision has not been concluded in this time period.

 - Medical Screening